 Blue Mountain Center, founded in 1982, provides support for writers, artists, and activists.
-A 501(c)(3) nonprofit organization, the center also serves as a gathering place and resource for culturally-based progressive movement building.
-We expand and deepen conversation among cultural workers and support projects that emerge from these dialogues.
+A 501(c)(3) nonprofit organization, the center also serves as a resource for culturally-based progressive movement building.
+We expand and deepen conversations among cultural workers and support projects that emerge from these dialogues.

 During the summer and early fall, BMC offers three month-long residency sessions.
-Our Traditional Residency Program is open to creative and non-fiction writers, activists, and artists of all disciplines—including composers, filmmakers, and visual artists.
-Applications are reviewed by an Admissions Committee of accomplished authors and artists.
-The committee is particularly interested in fine work that evinces social and ecological concern and is aimed at a general audience.
+These sessions are open to creative and non-fiction writers, activists, and artists of all disciplines—including composers, filmmakers, and visual artists.
+Applications are reviewed by accomplished authors and artists.
+They are particularly interested in fine work that evinces social and ecological concern and is aimed at a general audience.

 Blue Mountain Center is located within a private family estate in Blue Mountain Lake, New York, about 120 miles northwest of Albany.
-We are open to invited guests only from May 1 to Thanksgiving.
+We are open to invited guests only from May 4 to Thanksgiving in 2017.
 Facilities are not for rent or open to the public.